 Why Esther?
 God chose Esther because of her obedience.
 Her beauty and silence allowed God to place her in a unique position within the favor of the king.
 It was only at the right time when she felt safe to reveal who she was (which took amazing courage), that God’s plan defeated Satan’s tactics.
 Without Esther’s obedience and faithfulness to God and her people, Satan might have won that day.

 Esther was placed in the king’s palace for only one reason—to save all the Jewish people from annihilation and preserve Jesus’ bloodline.
 Here again, we see God using someone small to accomplish His big plan.

 So far, we have examined how God used ordinary people to accomplish his extraordinary plans in the Bible.
 All it took was their obedience and faithfulness.
 But for all Joseph, Gideon, David, and Esther did, none of them could stack up to Jesus.
 No one has ever been more faithful or obedient than God’s own Son.

 How was Jesus like the others in God’s plans?
 It was how Jesus came into the world in the first place, as a baby.
-God didn’t wait until Jesus in His teen years to set the redemption of the world in motion.
+God didn’t wait until Jesus was all grown up to set the redemption of the world in motion.
 No, it happened the day He was born.
 Jesus was just a newborn, an ordinary, unremarkable baby.
 It was this unassuming beginning that God began the work of saving His people once and for all.